-In every industry, people often band around terms and phrases while not giving much consideration to what those terms actually mean.
-One such phrase is “building automation system.”
-How often have you heard this industry term thrown into a facilities related discussion?
+In every industry, people often use certain terms while giving little consideration to what they mean.
+One such phrase is “building automation system”.
+How often have you heard this industry term thrown into a facilities-related discussion?

-It is a distributed control system that integrates different types of building systems together into one centralized location.
-Building automation systems are primarily utilized to control the heating, ventilation, and air conditioning (HVAC) in a building, but are also used to control lighting, security and other building systems.
+Whatever your preferred terminology, it consists of a distributed control system that integrates different types of building systems into one centralized location.
+These building control systems control the heating, ventilation, and air conditioning (HVAC).

-BAS works as a computer networking system that monitors and controls a range of other electronic and mechanical systems.
-It provides a means for these disparate systems to communicate across platforms, software and languages.
+A BMS works as a computer networking system that monitors and controls a range of other electronic and mechanical systems.
+These systems can communicate across many platforms, software, and languages.

 Building Automation and Energy Management

-As of 2014, more than half of the large-sized buildings in the U.S. (buildings that are larger than 100,000 square feet) are controlled by BAS.
 Studies have shown that in the past ten years, building automation systems have demonstrated a range of energy savings.
-This range runs from no energy savings to a savings of greater than 30%.
-It is estimated that the savings is even larger with older buildings or buildings that have not been maintained well.
+This range runs from zero to greater than 30%.

-- An extensive BAS can control many systems (such as fire and flood safety, ventilation and security) at one time, which diminishes the opportunity for human error.
+- An extensive BAS can simultaneously control many systems (such as fire and flood safety, ventilation, and security) and significantly reduce the opportunity for human error.

-- A BAS system can monitor the performance of various systems.
+- Ability to monitor the performance of various systems (heating, air, lighting, etc.).

-- A building automation system can provide fail-safe mechanisms to come online when electronic or mechanical failures occur.
+- Provide fail-safe mechanisms to come online when electronic or mechanical failures occur.
 This is especially important in dangerous, high-risk work environments.

-- It can improve the efficiency of the other systems within a building.
+- Improve the efficiency of the other systems within a building.

-- An energy management system can reduce energy consumption and subsequently the operating expenses of the various systems involved.
+- An energy management system can reduce energy consumption and the various systems' operating expenses.

-- A BAS can provide a consistent level of comfort for occupants.
+- Provide a consistent level of comfort for occupants.

-- It can run diagnostics to monitor temperature, pressures, flows, etc. over various systems.
+- Run diagnostics to monitor temperature, pressures, flows, etc., over various systems.

 - A well-integrated BAS eliminates the redundancy that can occur when too much of the automation in a building overlaps.